Gainsborough: The Fashion of Portraiture

 February 12 through May 11, 2026

-The trappings and trade of fashion filled the artist’s world—in magazines and tailor shops, at the opera and on promenades—and his portraits were at the heart of it all.
-This exhibition invites visitors to consider not only the actual clothing the painter depicted, but also the role of his canvases as both records of and players in the larger conception of fashion: encompassing everything from class, wealth, labor, and craft to formality, intimacy, and time.
-Recent technical investigations also shed light on Gainsborough’s artistic process, including connections to materials that fueled the fashion industry.
+The trappings and trade of fashion filled Gainsborough’s world—in magazines and tailor shops, at the opera and on promenades—and his portraits were at the heart of it all.
+This exhibition invites visitors to consider not only the clothing the artist depicted in his paintings, but also the role of his canvases as both records of and players in the larger conception of fashion: encompassing everything from class, wealth, labor, and craft to formality, intimacy, and time.
+Recent technical investigations also shed light on Gainsborough’s artistic process, including connections to materials—textiles, dyes, cosmetics, jewelry—that fueled the fashion industry.

-The exhibition will be complemented by a richly illustrated catalogue authored by Ng, with an additional essay by Kari Rayner, Associate Conservator of Paintings at the J. Paul Getty Museum.
+The exhibition is further complemented by a richly illustrated catalogue authored by Ng, with a contribution by Kari Rayner, Associate Conservator of Paintings, J. Paul Getty Museum.

-Along with entries for each work in the show, the catalogue features essays on portraiture and self-fashioning in Gainsborough’s era, on materials and techniques that linked clothing and paintings, and on the roles of class and time in eighteenth-century style.
-The volume considers how and why Gainsborough and his sitters—from dukes and duchesses to the artist’s family members to the once-enslaved writer and composer Ignatius Sancho—shaped how they would be immortalized in paint.
-The book also touches on the longstanding appeal of Gainsborough’s art, particularly its renewed popularity a century after the painter’s death among American collectors such as the Fricks, Vanderbilts, and Huntingtons.
+Along with entries for each work, the catalogue features essays on portraiture and self-fashioning in Gainsborough’s era, on materials and techniques that linked clothing and paintings, and on the roles of class and time in eighteenth-century style.
+The book also touches on the longstanding appeal of Gainsborough’s art, particularly its popularity a century after his death among American collectors such as the Fricks, Vanderbilts, and Huntingtons.

 EXHIBITION SUPPORT

-Major support for Gainsborough: The Fashion of Portraiture is provided by an anonymous donor in honor of Ian Wardropper.
+Leadership support for Gainsborough: The Fashion of Portraiture is provided by an anonymous donor in honor of Ian Wardropper and by the Horace W. Goldsmith Foundation.

 Image: Thomas Gainsborough (1727–1788), Mary, Countess Howe, 1763–64, oil on canvas, 94 15/16 × 60 3/4 in.
 (243.2 × 154.3 cm), English Heritage, Kenwood House, London © Historic England / Bridgeman Images